Fred D. Schaufeld: Personal

+Though he did drop out of his public speaking course, he became accustomed to standing in front of 6,800 screaming fans before concerts and shouting "Are you ready to rock 'n' roll?" at the top of his lungs.
+The shy, introverted version of his earlier years was gone.
+He went on to create NEW, the most successful warranty marketing and administration business in the country, with more than 6,000 employees and 35,000 authorized repair stations.
+In 2008, NEW merged with Asurion to become NEW Asurion.

-Schaufeld and his wife, Karen, live in Virginia and are active in organizations dedicated to education, health, environment, peace, inter-faith tolerance, military support and the arts.
+Today, Schaufeld and his wife, Karen, live in Virginia and are active in organizations dedicated to education, health, environment, peace, interfaith tolerance, military support, and the arts.
 He is the former chairman of the Inova Health System Foundation and sits on the board of the Wolf Trap Foundation for the Performing Arts.
 He is a member of Venture Philanthropy Partners and a supporter of the Schaufeld Family Heart Center of the Inova Loudoun Hospital; the Schaufeld Program for Prostate Cancer in Black Men of the Johns Hopkins University Hospital; the Fredrick D. and Karen G. Schaufeld Lower School of Loudoun Country Day School, Leesburg, VA; the Fredrick D. Schaufeld Scholarship program, Westbury, NY; Lehigh University's Karen Shihadeh Schaufeld and Fredrick D. Schaufeld Endowed Scholarship Fund and Joachim Schaufeld Center for Jewish Life; the Emil and Grace Shihadeh Innovation Center, Winchester, VA; All Ages Read Together; 100WomenStrong; and the OneVoice Movement.
-He is a recipient of the Loudoun Laurels Award and the Loudoun County Boy Scouts' Good Scout Award.
+He is a recipient of the Loudoun Laurels Foundation Laureate Award and the Loudoun County Boy Scouts' Good Scout Award.